Preponderous-Software/Roam/PLANNING.md

 The map will be generated as the player explores.

 ### Inventory
 The player will have an inventory that can hold items.
-The player can cycle through the inventory with the `e` and `q` keys and can open/close the inventory with the `i` key.
+The player can open/close the inventory with the `i` key.

-### Crafting
+### Crafting (unimplemented)
 The player will be able to craft items using the items in their inventory.

 ### Food
 The player will be able to eat food to replenish energy.
 Food will be able to be found in the world or grown by the player.

+## Room Types
+- Grass
+- Forest
+- Jungle
+- Mountain

+## Mobs
+- Chicken
+- Bear